couchbaselabs/try-cb-python/README.md

 $ git clone https://github.com/couchbaselabs/try-cb-python.git
 ```

-The application uses several Python libraries that need to be installed, this are listed in _requirements.txt_ and can be automatically loaded using _pip_ command:
+The application uses several Python libraries that need to be installed, this are listed in _requirements.txt_ and can be automatically loaded using the _pip_ command:
 ```
 $ pip install -r requirements.txt
 ```